drb1001/dnd_adventures/_meta/ai_prompts/images/scene_setting_images.md

-Can you create an atmospheric drawing to use as the cover image for a book.
+Can you create an image to use as the cover image for a book.
 The style should be []
-Here are some descriptions to help set the scene:
+Here is a description you can use as inspiration - you don't need to use all elements of the description in the image, just use it as a guide:
 []